guiqui/react-zoom-pan/README.md

 ## Customisation

-To customise the look and feel the react-timeline-gantt component provides a configuration object that can be pass as a property.
+To customise the look and feel the react-zoom-pan component provides a configuration object that can be pass as a property.
 Here is the structure of the config object :

 ```javascript